fajieyuan/SIGIR2021_Conure/README.md

 #  Hiring
 If you want to work with Dr. Yuan Fajie https://fajieyuan.github.io/, Please contact him by email yuanfajie@westlake.edu.cn.
 His lab is now recruiting visiting students, interns, research assistants, posdocs (Chinese yuan: 450,000-550,000 per year), and research scientists.
 You can also contact him if you want to  pursue Phd degree at Westlake University.
+Feel free to talk to him (by weichat: wuxiangwangyuan) if you have ideas or papers for collaboration.
 He is open to various collaborations.
-You are also able to contact him by weichat (wuxiangwangyuan) if you have ideas or papers for collaboration.